-In terms of the allowance for PPO claims under Pillar I (which considers the 1/200 level over a one year time horizon) and for the Own Risk and Solvency Assessment ("ORSA") under Pillar II (which considers the volatility of the run off to ultimate), all participating insurers and reinsurers for which this work has been finalised for PPO claims noted a lower or equal capital requirement for Pillar I vs Pillar II: three said that the one year measure of risk was between 25% and 50% of the ultimate measure of risk; two said the one year measure was between 50% and 75% of the ultimate measure; one said the one year measure was between 75% and 100% of the ultimate measure and one said there was no difference.
+In terms of the allowance for PPO claims under Pillar I (which considers the 1/200 level over a one year time horizon) and for the Own Risk and Solvency Assessment ("ORSA") under Pillar II (which considers the volatility of the run off to ultimate), most participating insurers and reinsurers for which this work has been finalised for PPO claims noted a lower or equal capital requirement for Pillar I vs Pillar II: three said that the one year measure of risk was between 25% and 50% of the ultimate measure of risk; two said the one year measure was between 75% and 100% of the ultimate measure and two said there was no difference.

-Three insurers said that they had different bases for evaluating economic and regulatory capital: these insurers used the standard formula for PPOs in evaluating their SCR but used an internal model for PPOs in evaluating their economic capital.
+Three insurers said that they had different bases for evaluating economic and regulatory capital: two insurers used the standard formula for PPOs in evaluating their SCR but used an internal model for PPOs in evaluating their economic capital, and one insurer used a different volatility adjustment for economic and regulatory capital.